-In this clause employee refers to an employee (other than a casual employee) who is employed in a position identified by the head of service as having ordinary weekly hours of either 36:75 or 38:00 hours per week.
+- B17.1 The provisions of this clause are only for the purpose of calculating salary and leave entitlements. - In this clause employee refers to an employee (other than a casual employee) who is employed in a position identified by the head of service as having ordinary weekly hours of 36.75 hours per week.